-YYComedy began as the inspired vision of festival founder Cory Mack back in October of 2011.
-Calgary had been designated as Canada’s Cultural Capital for the year 2012, and the same year a great number of comedically-connected anniversaries were taking place throughout the city.
-These included the 100th anniversary of the Grand Theatre, the 35th of the Loose Moose Theatre Company and their creation Theatresports, Yuk Yuk’s 25th, and the Comedy Cave’s 10th.
-The combination of these events loudly suggested “right place, right time”, and with the help of co-founders James Sutherland and Harry Doupe, Mack got the ball rolling.
+YYComedy Festival began as the inspired vision of festival founder Cory Mack in October 2011.
+Calgary had been designated as Canada’s Cultural Capital for 2012, and the same year a great number of comedically-connected anniversaries were taking place throughout the city.
+These included the 100th anniversary of the Grand Theatre, the 35th of the Loose Moose Theatre Company and their creation Theatresports, Yuks Yuks was celebrating their 25th and the Comedy Cave their 10th.
+Clearly this city loves and appreciates comedy, and the combination of these events loudly suggested that it was the right time to start building a comedy festival.

 With the help of friend AJ Demers, co-founders Harry Doupe and James Sutherland, Cory got the ball rolling.
 The team has changed somewhat, with the departure of Harry and AJ and the addition of Anna Gustafson as producer and Heather Maitland as volunteer coordinator, but the name of the game is still to bring a remarkable live comedy experience to Calgary.